DNonov/docker-info/using-docker.md

 CMD ["redis-server"]
 ~~~

-On every step docker will create an intermediate images that will be cahed.
+On every step docker creates an intermediate images that will be cached.

 If we update the Dockerfile: